simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 **[Returns]**

 - `scope_count`: int
   - Current event handler's scope count.
-If normal handler's call, then 1 will be returned, or call other handler in handler's function, then 2 or more count will be returned.
+If normal handler's call, then this interface returns 1, or call the other handler in handler's function, then this interface returns 2 or more count.

 ## `remove_suffix_num_from_handler_name` function docstring